zia207/Buffalo-Envrionmenta-Remedation-Atlas/greater_buffalo_remediation_dashboard.md

 ### 7. Export Buttons

 Download CSV, Excel, or a custom map as PNG/PDF.
+The **Export map** dialog lets you choose basemap, datasets, AOI, symbols, legend, and (via active filters) which **chemical / contaminant** sites appear on the figure.

 ### 8. About Data